Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 AdnSkin is a Maya deformer for fast, robust and easy-to-configure skin simulation for digital assets.
 Thanks to the combination of internal and external constraints, the deformer can produce dynamics that allow the skin mesh to realistically react to the deformations of internal tissues (e.g. muscles, fascia) over time.

-The influence these constraints have on the simulated mesh can be freely modified by painting them via the [AdonisFX Paint Tool](tools.md#adonisfx-paint-tool) or by uniformingly regulating their influence via multipliers in the attribute editor.
+The influence these constraints have on the simulated mesh can be freely modified by painting them via the [AdonisFX Paint Tool](tools.md#adonisfx-paint-tool) or by uniformly regulating their influence via multipliers in the Attribute Editor.
 Besides the maps and multipliers there are many other parameters to regulate the skin's dynamics and behaviour to a wide array of options.

 # How to Use

-The AdnSkin deformer is of great simplicity so set up and apply to a mesh within a Maya scene.
-The way this deformer works, a reference mesh (usually animated) is set in the scene, over which the skin mesh (simulated mesh) is applied with the deformer.
+The AdnSkin deformer is of great simplicity to set up and apply to a mesh within a Maya scene.
+The way this deformer works, a reference mesh (with deformation over time) is set in the scene, over which the skin mesh (simulated mesh) is applied with the deformer.

 ## Requirements